-2. Your blog website: I Love the Smell of Cardboard in the Morning
+2. Your blog website: My Life in the Sports Card Hobby

 3. What kind of collector do you consider yourself (team collector, player collector, set collector, etc.).
 Why do you collect that way?

 I don’t think there’s really anything that defines the kind of collector I am, but I rarely put together sets.
 My main focus is Hall Of Fame autographs, and any Nolan Arenado cards.
 I consider myself a Nolan Arenado super collector, as I am trying to get all of Arenado’s base (and some insert) cards in my collection.4.
 In your opinion, what could the major card companies (Topps, Panini, etc.) do to make your style of collecting better for you?

 I think they need to limit the amount of autographs and relics.
 The market is being flooded with all sorts of cards, and I think they either need to limit them, or make more unique relic cards, such as hats, gloves, or even cleats.
 Sort of like tools of the trade.5.
 What is your favorite part of your collection?
 This could be one specific item, or a binder of cards, etc.

 I’m not sure there’s an answer to this question… I love in person autographs, especially when they’re personalized to me.
 My favorite card is my Craig Biggio 1/1 Dynasty, but my favorite item, is my Mariano Rivera signed game used bullpen pitching rubber.
 I could keep going on, because I have many favorite items, but I’ll just keep it to anything personalized to me.6.
 Most of us have a favorite song that we like for no good reason – heck, it might even be embarrassing.
 Do you have a favorite baseball card that might fit that bill? -

 Hm… I don’t think I do.7.
 If you were forced to part with your entire collection except for one card, which card would you keep?